Dedekind zeta function: Definition and basic properties

-where I ranges through the non-zero ideals of the ring of integers OK of K and NK/Q(I) denotes the absolute norm of I (which is equal to both the index [OK : I] of I in OK or equivalently the cardinality of quotient ring OK / I).
+where I ranges through the non-zero ideals of the ring of integers OK of K and NK/Q(I) denotes the absolute norm of I (which is equal to both the index [OK : I] of I in OK or equivalently the cardinality of the quotient ring OK / I).
 This sum converges absolutely for all complex numbers s with real part Re(s) > 1.
 In the case K = Q, this definition reduces to that of the Riemann zeta function.